dreamfactorysoftware/create-df-mcp/README.md

 1. **Checks Docker installation** - Ensures Docker is installed and running.
 If Docker is not installed and you are on macOS it will guide you through the installation process.
 2. **Sets up local DreamFactory** - Clones df-docker repository and runs DreamFactory locally
 3. **Provides local access** - DreamFactory runs at http://127.0.0.1 with default credentials
-4. **Manual API key setup** - You create your own API key in the local DreamFactory instance
+4. **Example PostgreSQL DB configuration** - A fun PostgreSQL database is included with DreamFactory which you can optionally use for testing purposes.
+If you instead want to use your own datasource you can instead generate your own API in the local DreamFactory instance and give the API key to the installer.
 5. **Optionall installs local DreamFactory MCP Server** - Clones and configures DreamFactory MCP server
 6. **Optionally configures Claude Desktop** - Updates configuration to connect to your local databases